LukasGessner/DS18B20-single/README.md

 }
 ```

 2. Printing floats in mbed-os 6 is disabled by default to save space.
-If you have a mbed_app.json file in your porject root directory, add
+If you have a mbed_app.json file in your project root directory, add
 ```
 	"target_overrides": {
         "*": {